Frequently Asked Questions (FAQs)

 What is the application fee?

-Applications fee is HK$300 per application and should be made online by the end of the online application.
+Application fee is HK$300 per application and should be made online by the end of the online application.

-An official statement from your Institution/University certifying the issuance of digital transcript is the only transcript issued to students must be provided to us, or alternatively, a certified true copy of a digital transcript with the official signature of the institution representative and the official stamp is acceptable.
-Please feel free to contact us for further instructions if you have any further questions.
+Please submit an official statement from your Institution/University certifying the issuance of a digital transcript is the only transcript issued to students.
+Alternatively, a certified true copy of a digital transcript with the official signature of the institution representative and the official stamp is acceptable.

 What should I do if the original transcript(s)/certificate(s) is not in English?